VeN0mYT/MTL/README.md

+!!!open read me on code view for better readability!!!

 this a library in c made to semulate the stls of c++ and work on diffrant datatypes to semulate the template of c++ but it still a prototype and not fully finished yet

 supported datatype for now INT CHAR FLOAT DOUBLE STRING